albinblaschka/vegsoup-data/gruber2006/README.md

 How this data set was (re-)digitized
 ====================================

-The data set was supplied by Johan Peter Gruber on 2014-01-10 in electronic form (see `Gruber2006.zip`) and was reformatted by Roland Kaiser.
+The data set was supplied by Johan Peter Gruber on 2014-01-10 in electronic form (see `Gruber2006.zip`) and was reformatted.

 Dummy variables for land use and geology were renamed and collapsed into factors, where each level represents a dummy variable of the original source.